harish-kamath/harish-kamath.github.io/_pages/about.md

 Previously, I worked on 3D computer vision and diffusion models at [Scale AI](http://www.scale.com).
 I graduated from [Georgia Tech](http://gatech.edu) in 2021, with a Bachelor's degree in CS & Math.

+I believe that AI is the most important technology that humans will ever create.
+I want to spend my career understanding how it works, and ensuring that it is safe and helpful to everyone.

 ###### Things I like to do:

 - Go on long walks